esthcarelle/Bank-License-Project/README.md

 ---

-See **DESIGN.pdf** for how each assessment requirement is met and what would be extended with more time.
+See **BNR Licensing & Compliance Portal (1).pdf** for how each assessment requirement is met and what would be extended with more time.